ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Flutter #6: Mengelola Data Realtime Berbasis Cloud Firestore - <a href="https://medium.com/amcc-amikom/flutter-6-mengelola-data-realtime-berbasis-cloud-firestore-3306fb5d0bff?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Good Food Deserves Great Technology.
+I’m Building It. - <a href="https://medium.com/@zaraasohi/good-food-deserves-great-technology-im-building-it-e1304d2e79d6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Firdaus Chuzaeni`**
+✍️ **posted by `Zara Sohi`**

-<blockquote>Halo Sobat AMCC! 👋
+<blockquote>I’ve been so deep in my app lately that I almost forgot to come up for air — but here I am, writing this between pushing new features to…
-Continue reading on Amikom Computer Club »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-E-Commerce Development: Build an Online Store That Actually Sells - <a href="https://medium.com/@codedpulse66/e-commerce-development-build-an-online-store-that-actually-sells-058ab68859a6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Physical-Feeling “Secret Vault” in Flutter: Advanced Haptic & Gesture Mechanics - <a href="https://medium.com/@tejaspalyekar18/building-a-physical-feeling-secret-vault-in-flutter-advanced-haptic-gesture-mechanics-89ef64fc2913?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codedpulse`**
+✍️ **posted by `Tejaspalyekar`**

-<blockquote>There are an estimated 28 million e-commerce sites worldwide as of 2026, and roughly 2,162 new ones launch every single day.
-Most of them…
+<blockquote>A step-by-step guide to dual-factor gestures — combining haptic holding scans, multi-threshold pulls, and shake-to-cancel physics.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How Claude Code Helped Me Ship a Production Mobile App in 14 Days — And Then Powered the Features… - <a href="https://medium.com/@NativeNick/how-claude-code-helped-me-ship-a-production-mobile-app-in-14-days-and-then-powered-the-features-7db8bb37d85c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DXB APPS — Mobile App Development Specialists in Dubai Building Secure and Feature-Rich… - <a href="https://medium.com/@nesoyor850/dxb-apps-mobile-app-development-specialists-in-dubai-building-secure-and-feature-rich-6ba9ac9b2beb?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Native Nick`**
+✍️ **posted by `DXB APPS`**

-<blockquote>Two layers of Claude, one shipped product.
-Here’s what an agentic workflow actually buys you when you treat it as a force multiplier…
+<blockquote>The rapid advancement of digital technology has transformed the way businesses operate, communicate, and serve their customers.
+Mobile…
 Continue reading on Medium »</blockquote>

 <h3>4.
-SwiftUI Observation Framework in 2026: The Complete Guide to Modern State Management - <a href="https://medium.com/@mubashshir.shaikh1995/swiftui-observation-framework-in-2026-the-complete-guide-to-modern-state-management-67354373af0c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+El efecto Stroop: cuando tu cerebro sabe demasiado - <a href="https://medium.com/@ceronumero/el-efecto-stroop-cuando-tu-cerebro-sabe-demasiado-6b1ea8b2cb45?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mubashshir Shaikh`**
+✍️ **posted by `Ceronumero`**

-<blockquote>SwiftUI Observation Framework in 2026: The Complete Guide to Modern State Management
+<blockquote>Imagina ver la palabra “ROJO” escrita en color azul.
 Continue reading on Medium »</blockquote>

 <h3>5.
-2 Kişi, 2 Gün ve Bir AI: Bir Mobil Uygulamayı Dışarıya Vermeden Nasıl Yaptık? - <a href="https://medium.com/@barisaltun2/2-ki%C5%9Fi-2-g%C3%BCn-ve-bir-ai-bir-mobil-uygulamay%C4%B1-d%C4%B1%C5%9Far%C4%B1ya-vermeden-nas%C4%B1l-yapt%C4%B1k-44d546936443?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter On-device RAG #2: Initialize flutter_gemma with LiteRT-LM before Connecting Retrieved… - <a href="https://medium.com/@byeongheeoh51/flutter-on-device-rag-2-initialize-flutter-gemma-with-litert-lm-before-connecting-retrieved-567b8f2fdae3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Barış ALTUN`**
+✍️ **posted by `Byeongheeoh`**

-<blockquote>Her şey bir soruyla başladı
+<blockquote>Part 2 of the RAG-to-LLM workflow: validate the local LLM runtime independently before passing retrieved context into generation.
 Continue reading on Medium »</blockquote>

 <h3>6.
-ASO vs SEO: What’s the Difference and Which One Does Your Business Need? - <a href="https://medium.com/@arinvotechsolution/aso-vs-seo-whats-the-difference-and-which-one-does-your-business-need-cf3d5f8b5813?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The First QA Checklist I Would Run On Any AI-Built App In 2026 - <a href="https://marcusykim.medium.com/the-first-qa-checklist-i-would-run-on-any-ai-built-app-in-2026-08ed25255a0d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ARInvoTech`**
+✍️ **posted by `Marcus Kim`**

-<blockquote>If you’ve spent any time in digital marketing, you’ve probably heard the terms SEO and ASO.
-They sound similar, and in many ways they are…
+<blockquote>AI can help you build the first version faster, but you still need a simple way to prove the app actually works before you trust it.
+The…
 Continue reading on Medium »</blockquote>

 <h3>7.
-System Design Tradeoff Frameworks: How Senior Engineers Make Architecture Decisions - <a href="https://haas-dev.medium.com/system-design-tradeoff-frameworks-how-senior-engineers-make-architecture-decisions-162cf6d5d57b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI portraits suffer from quality failures, users demand honesty, and winners aren’t yet clear. - <a href="https://medium.com/@aptalert3/ai-portraits-suffer-from-quality-failures-users-demand-honesty-and-winners-arent-yet-clear-5cf134dceac4?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `haas.dev`**
+✍️ **posted by `Hidden App Opportunities`**

-<blockquote>There is no perfect architecture
+<blockquote>610 apps, 41,482 reviews.
+Users complain loudest about deceptive billing and bad output quality — not features.
+An indie dev who ships…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Remote Compose vs Jetpack Compose: Key Differences Every Android Developer Must Know in 2026 - <a href="https://jamshidbekboynazarov.medium.com/remote-compose-vs-jetpack-compose-key-differences-every-android-developer-must-know-in-2026-1f3a45044b39?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Nowa is free all weekend!
+Go build that app idea and win $500 of AI credits - <a href="https://medium.com/@nowa.dev/nowa-is-free-all-weekend-go-build-that-app-idea-and-win-500-of-ai-credits-26a0fd94fafe?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamshidbek Boynazarov`**
+✍️ **posted by `Nowa`**

-<blockquote>For years, Android developers have treated UI code as an inseparable part of the application binary.
+<blockquote>Hey builders and entrepreneurs here!
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-What Actually Happens Between the Power Button and Your App’s First Frame - <a href="https://medium.com/@promode7/what-actually-happens-between-the-power-button-and-your-apps-first-frame-8747f91cbd28?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Announcing Jetpack Compose Mechanisms: The Book and Course on How Compose Actually Works - <a href="https://proandroiddev.com/announcing-jetpack-compose-mechanisms-the-book-and-course-on-how-compose-actually-works-23f5c29016a9?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pramod Patel`**
+✍️ **posted by `Jaewoong Eum`**

-<blockquote>The Android boot sequence, end to end
+<blockquote>You hit a recomposition that made no sense.
+You opened the function, read it twice, and still could not see why it ran again.
+Maybe you…
-Continue reading on Medium »</blockquote>
+Continue reading on ProAndroidDev »</blockquote>

 <h3>2.
-React Native Expo vs Flutter in 2026-What Actually Matters - <a href="https://medium.com/@adsalihac/react-native-expo-vs-flutter-in-2026-what-actually-matters-ae836b3f53c8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Youcine APK: Como Baixar Grátis e Assistir Filmes em 2026 - <a href="https://medium.com/@youcine_apk/youcine-apk-como-baixar-gr%C3%A1tis-e-assistir-filmes-em-2026-f309e1bba3ea?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED SALIH AC`**
+✍️ **posted by `Youcine APK`**

-<blockquote>The mobile development world has changed fast.
+<blockquote>Se você está procurando um jeito de assistir filmes, séries e futebol ao vivo sem pagar assinatura, o Youcine APK é uma das opções mais…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Have You Tried Exynos Injector for CODM?
-What Was Your Experience? - <a href="https://medium.com/@exynosinjectorapk/have-you-tried-exynos-injector-for-codm-what-was-your-experience-fb568086505f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Connect a Firestick Remote (Quick & Easy Guide) - <a href="https://medium.com/@err.nabil/how-to-connect-a-firestick-remote-quick-easy-guide-5e11e842e3f6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Exynos Injector`**
+✍️ **posted by `Mr. Arthur`**

-<blockquote>Exynos Injector for CODM is a topic that many Call of Duty Mobile players search for when looking for information about game-related tools…
+<blockquote>If your Firestick remote isn’t connecting, don’t worry.
+In most cases, you can pair it in less than a minute.
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Working SDK to Production Library: Flags, Quality Gates, Publishing, and Documentation - <a href="https://medium.com/@tolgaerbas07/from-working-sdk-to-production-library-flags-quality-gates-publishing-and-documentation-b97289dc996d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+In sterquiliniis invenitur.
+Why is my design system component broken again? - <a href="https://medium.com/@enth_pro/in-sterquiliniis-invenitur-why-is-my-design-system-component-broken-again-fabef35e4063?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tolga Erbaş`**
+✍️ **posted by `Aleksei Vasilev`**

-<blockquote>Part 3 of Building PulseKit: A Production-Grade Android Telemetry SDK
+<blockquote>Developing a design system you ought to remember components always will be used in some containers and can collapse/break in some of them
 Continue reading on Medium »</blockquote>

 <h3>5.
+Making Your Android App Discoverable by AI Agents using AppFunctions: Step-by-Step Guide - <a href="https://proandroiddev.com/making-your-android-app-discoverable-by-ai-agents-using-appfunctions-step-by-step-guide-e1a3f8cde666?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Harsh Trivedi`**

+<blockquote>A hands-on guide to exposing your app’s capabilities so on-device AI can find, invoke, and orchestrate them — step by step.
+Continue reading on ProAndroidDev »</blockquote>

-If Type Inference Exists, Why Don’t We Make Every Type Explicit? - <a href="https://levelup.gitconnected.com/if-type-inference-exists-why-dont-we-make-every-type-explicit-26ada395cede?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Server-Sent Events on Android with Kotlin, Coroutines, and Retrofit - <a href="https://proandroiddev.com/server-sent-events-on-android-with-kotlin-coroutines-and-retrofit-b55e22b6cceb?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rafael Henrique Fernandes`**

+<blockquote>The problem SSE solves
+Continue reading on ProAndroidDev »</blockquote>

+<h3>7.
+The Android Games Making Real AdMob Revenue in 2026 Are Almost Never Built From Scratch — Here’s… - <a href="https://medium.com/@unitysourcecode2026/the-android-games-making-real-admob-revenue-in-2026-are-almost-never-built-from-scratch-heres-c6a0ab6f46e2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `chanzmao`**
+✍️ **posted by `Unitysourcecode`**

-<blockquote>Readability Is Not About Showing Everything.
+<blockquote>There is a version of this article that tells you to learn Unity from the ground up, build your first game over six months, iterate on…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-React Native Expo vs Flutter in 2026-What Actually Matters - <a href="https://medium.com/@adsalihac/react-native-expo-vs-flutter-in-2026-what-actually-matters-ae836b3f53c8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Swift Conditionals: if, switch, guard, and the Pattern Matching - <a href="https://dkvekariya.medium.com/swift-conditionals-if-switch-guard-pattern-matching-131e509d4d82?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED SALIH AC`**
+✍️ **posted by `Divyesh Vekariya`**

-<blockquote>The mobile development world has changed fast.
+<blockquote>Swift’s switch is not your grandfather's switch statement.
+And guard will change how you write every function.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Babysitting Flutter iOS Builds.
-One Script Hands Them to Apple’s Servers. - <a href="https://ottomancoder.medium.com/stop-babysitting-flutter-ios-builds-one-script-hands-them-to-apples-servers-a7e0f4356cfc?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing for the “Urban Nester”: How AR Tools and Structured Data Redefine Furniture Retail - <a href="https://medium.com/@jakehoganbusiness/designing-for-the-urban-nester-how-ar-tools-and-structured-data-redefine-furniture-retail-678308ed6e4e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Usman`**
+✍️ **posted by `Jakehoganbusiness`**

-<blockquote>Xcode Cloud has no idea Flutter exists.
-A single ci_post_clone.sh fixes that, and then your Mac never has to build a release again.
+<blockquote>Living in an urban environment often means balancing the desire for a curated, premium home with the harsh reality of limited, irregular…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Fitnexa SomniPods 3 REVIEW (2026 Update) Better App, Same Sleep Tracking Limits - <a href="https://macsources.medium.com/fitnexa-somnipods-3-review-2026-update-better-app-same-sleep-tracking-limits-323156ef8d22?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. iOS Hotfix Playbook: Expedited Review, OTA, Forced Updates - <a href="https://jackappdev.medium.com/ios-hotfix-playbook-expedited-review-ota-forced-updates-24120f944971?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MacSources`**
+✍️ **posted by `Jack`**

-<blockquote>A revisit of the SomniPods 3 shows meaningful software improvements, but sleep tracking constraints still limit real-world flexibility for…
+<blockquote>iOS hotfix playbook: pause the phased release, kill switches, expedited App Store review, forced updates, and OTA patches with patchrelease
 Continue reading on Medium »</blockquote>

 <h3>4.
+Tutorial: A Cinematic 3D Run Flyover in SwiftUI + MapKit - <a href="https://medium.com/@jc_builds/a-cinematic-3d-run-flyover-in-swiftui-mapkit-0cd173836e10?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JC`**

+<blockquote>How to fly a chase camera through Apple Maps’ real 3D world along a GPS route.
+Continue reading on Medium »</blockquote>

+<h3>5.
+6 iOS Interview Questions for Junior Developers — Part 1 - <a href="https://medium.com/@gursimran1/6-ios-interview-questions-for-junior-developers-part-1-9ffeb40a383c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gursimran Singh`**

+<blockquote>Hi readers, I am glad to announce that today I am starting a new series of articles, where I’ll be talking about the most commonly asked…
+Continue reading on Medium »</blockquote>

-Pokémon Champions vs Pokémon Unite: Which Competitive Pokémon Game Is Better? - <a href="https://medium.com/@apkverio/pok%C3%A9mon-champions-vs-pok%C3%A9mon-unite-which-competitive-pok%C3%A9mon-game-is-better-acb9a53d4bb1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Rethinking BLE Event Delivery in Our Flutter Client - <a href="https://medium.com/@uvesh.halma/not-every-event-deserves-a-stream-784c1083d344?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ApkVerio`**
+✍️ **posted by `Uvesh`**

-<blockquote>The Pokémon franchise has expanded far beyond traditional RPG adventures.
-In recent years, competitive Pokémon experiences have become…
+<blockquote>How we replaced an EventChannel with bidirectional MethodChannel calls to simplify communication between Android and Flutter — and when…
 Continue reading on Medium »</blockquote>